Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

 --------------------
 2. What's new
 --------------------
+1.20:
+ * Added support for lifts.
+ * Fixed weapon selection code to honor weapon secondary/primary attack skill setting.
+ * Fixed bot get up ladders better.
+ * Fixed min_bots/max_bots to handle other metamod bots correctly.
+ * More aggressive autowaypointing for linking separate areas.
+ * Fixed autowaypointing for paths leading from water to dry.
+ * Added missing ammunition type 'ammo_9mmbox'.
+ * Fixed goal selection to use wall mounted health/battery rechargers.
+ * Compiled with more aggressive optimization flags.
+This speeds up path-matrix creation.
+ * Fixed output for 'kickall'-command.
+ * Fixed bot not to jump when coming near edge and bot is planing to go down using ladders.
+ * Workaround for loading map specific config for map 'logo'.
+   Use '_jk_botti_logo.cfg' for this map. 'jk_botti_logo.cfg' is already used for bot spraypaints.
+ * Fixed bot always ducking when next waypoint is crouch waypoint.
+This caused bot not be able to jump through small window with crouch waypoint inside.

 1.10:
  * Fixed bots to use wall mounted health/battery rechargers and buttons.
  * Fixed bots to pick up items.